Coolest Homemade Robot Costume Ideas

 I saw the robot costume here on your site and decided to make my own with its own personality.
 This costume was for my nine year old son.

 Making the robot costume: I used two regular cardboard boxes I already had on hand.
 I spray-painted with fast dry silver spray paint (I had all the holes cut before spray painting).
-I then secured the pieces with the all mighty HOT GLUE GUN.
+Securing the pieces required the all mighty HOT GLUE GUN.

 I went to the dollar store and purchased an outdoor thermometer (on the body), two plastic sink strainers (eyes), red plastic bowls (for the sides of the head), rubber slip over shoes, and a blinking flashlight (top of the head- it is actually taped inside of the head and the yellow “bowl” sits on top of the costume head and a hole is cut into the cardboard for the light to shine thru).

-I used water bottle lids spray-painted silver for knobs.
+For knobs, I used water bottle lids spray-painted silver.
 I found a picture of a clock in a Cabela’s catalog and scanned it for the robot costume clock.
 I then placed it on a CD for a shiny border.
-I made the “gauge” thing with some puffy paints I had.
+The “gauge” thing was made with some puffy paints I had.